AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/multi-step/author-content-fragments.md

 ## Create a Content Fragment {#create-content-fragment}

+>[!TIP]
+>
+>For local AEM SDK users: Utilize the AEM Assets UI to create and author Content Fragments, instead of the Content Fragments UI outlined below.
+For detailed instructions, refer to the [AEM documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/content-fragments/content-fragments-managing.html).

 Next several Content Fragments are created based on the **Team** and **Person** models.

 1. From the AEM Start Screen, tap **Content Fragments** to open up the Content Fragments UI.